modiimedia/InsuranceSmart/content/products/home.md

 **Burglar Alarm/Fire Sprinkler/ Homes Near Fire Stations**
 Discounts are available for a burglar alarm or fire sprinkler system installed in your home.
 You may also qualify for lower rates if you live close to a fire station.

-**Home is Less Than 10 Years Old**
-We offer a newer home discount when your home is less than 10 years old.
+**If Your Home is Less Than 10 Years Old** offer a newer home discount .

-**Choosing a Higher Deductible**
-Choosing a higher deductible will lower your insurance premium because you are sharing more of the risk of a qualified loss payment to you.
+**Choosing a Higher Deductible** will lower your insurance premium because you are sharing more of the risk of a qualified loss payment to you.
 For example, a $500 deductible requires you to pay the first $500 of a loss out of your own pocket.
 Raising this deductible to $1000 or more will lower your insurance bill, but increase your out of pocket expense if you file a claim.

-**Pay Your Bill in Full**
-Paying your bill in full when starting or renewing your policy, instead of in monthly installments also saves you money.
+**Pay Your Bill in Full** when starting or renewing your policy, instead of in monthly installments also saves you money.

 **Additional Multiple Policy Discounts**  are available as well and can save you even more if you secure additional policies with us to include coverage for your [**auto,**](/products/auto) [**motorcycle**](/products/motorcycle), [**boat**](/products/boat/), [**RV**](/products/rv/)**,** and [**Umbrella**](/products/umbrella) policies.